twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-nyanabhasa-sayadaw/14-the-nature-of-the-unborn%zh.rst

 =================================================

 :date: 2026-02-06
-:modified: 2026-02-06
+:modified: 2026-02-28
 :tags: publication, Bhikkhu Uttamo, Sayadaw U Ñāṇabhāsa, Sayadaw U Nyanabhasa, Ñāṇabhāsa, Seeing Is Believing
 :category: path of nirvana
 :summary: The Nature of the Unborn (Seeing Is Believing-- Dhamma Talks by Sayadaw U Nyanabhasa)

-The Saṅgāthāvagga, the book of verses in the Saṃyutta Nikāya, contains the Buddha’s teachings.
+The Sagāthāvagga, the book of verses in the Saṃyutta Nikāya, contains the Buddha’s teachings.
 Some people take Nibbāna—the Unborn—to be a golden city, a paradise, or a place that exists somewhere.
 Even the Buddha was still alive, people had doubts with it.

 A devatā from the Tāvatiṃsa Heaven once came to the Buddha and asked the question: “Where does Nibbāna exist?”
 (This was the devatā Rohitassa.)